jrmillerwork/Calculator/README.md

 a user of Calculator (such as command-line utility) would catch the exception and allow the user to re-enter the arguments.

-The requirement to allow chaining operations was met and here is an example which requires a Calculator instance:
+The requirement to allow chaining operations was met (using something like the Builder Pattern) and here is an example which requires a Calculator instance:

 double result = calculator.init(0).apply(Operation.ADD,100).apply(Operation.DIVIDE,2).apply(Operation.MULTIPLY,3).
     	apply(Operation.SUBTRACT, 120).apply(Operation.SQUARE).getResult();